 Removing shadows from the subject is the prime objective.
 The subject may be living or neuter.
 If the subject image is neuter the process of editing is simple enough.
 The operation is a little hard if the subject is a living thing like a human being.
 Don’t be afraid.
 The procedure is not much difficult.
-Process of how to remove shadows in photoshop elements we will go with.
+Process of how to remove a shadow in photoshop we will go with.
 You just need to follow along.

 Using the Brush Tool (Remove a shadow)

 The Brush tool is one of the most used tools in Adobe Photoshop.
 The action of the tool is remarkable for adornment.
 Sometimes you only need the tool to remove the shadow from the image subject.
 However, there are various situations when you may get bored using the tool for a long time.
 You can use this tool only if the subject is not with enough complicated outlook.

 Open the Photoshop program in your computer and load the image.
 You can use ‘Open’ from the ‘File’ menu and locate the image or just drag and drop in the Photoshop window.
 They both do the same thing.
 Make a copy of the image by using Ctrl+J for Win or Command+J for Mac.
 Or you can click and drag the background layer on to ‘Create a new layer’ button.